polderknowledge/zend-doctrine-test-bootstrap/README.md

+# zend-doctrine-test-bootstrap

-This module is for testing PHP code in the Zend Framework 2 + Doctrine + PHPUnit ecosystem
+This library is for testing PHP code in the Zend Framework 2 + Doctrine + PHPUnit ecosystem

 It contains:
 * An AbstractTest class for PHPUnit to get hold of the ServiceManager and EntityManager